-All students who are below grade level and are not making adequate progress with Tier II interventions, receive intensive intervention from small group instruction.
-Intensive intervention allows students to receive one-to-one instruction on single skill challenges.
-Explicit instruction is focused on single skill development until the students is prepared to move forward.
-The following intensive interventions are used to further student academic achievement:
+All students who are below grade level and are not making adequate progress with Tier II interventions will receive more intensive intervention.
+This intensive intervention allows students to receive one-to-one and small group instruction on single skill challenges.
+This one-to one and small group instruction can be provided by the Instructional Specialists, specially trained paraprofessionals, or the RSP teacher.
+An Individual Support Plan is developed through the SST process.
+The plan allows for more frequent progress monitoring and updates on the specific skills listed as a focus in the ISP.
+SSTs are held every 6-8 weeks to evaluate student achievement, the student's progress towards meeting goals, and whether there is a need for the student to be assessed for special education services.

-Paraprofessionals in addition to the teacher are used to provide small group and one-to-one instruction Student Success Team meeting is held to evaluate student achievement and progress towards goals and to assess the need for special education assessment and services
+HIGH SCHOOL EXIT EXAMINATION

+Charter School shall comply with all applicable requirements of Education Code sections 60850 - 60859, including but not limited to the requirements of sections 60851.6 and 60852.3

+WASC ACCREDITATION

+If Charter School serves students in grades 9-12, before Charter School graduates its first class of students, Charter School shall obtain, and thereafter maintain, Western Association of Schools and Colleges (WASC) accreditation.

+ENGLISH LEARNERS

+ENGLISH LEARNERS

-☐ Weekly afterschool tutoring sessions and Saturday School participation TRANSITIONAL KINDERGARTEN Charter School shall comply with all applicable requirements regarding transitional kindergarten.
-For purposes of admission to Charter School, transitional kindergarten shall be considered a part of kindergarten, and therefore students enrolled in transitional kindergarten at Charter School shall be considered existing students of Charter School for purposes of Charter School's admissions, enrollment and lottery.
-HIGH SCHOOL EXIT EXAMINATION Charter School shall comply with the requirements of Education Code sections 60851.5 and 60851.6.
-WASC ACCREDITATION If Charter School serves students in grades 9-12, before Charter School graduates its first class of students Charter School shall obtain, and thereafter maintain, Western Association of Schools and Colleges (WASC accreditation.
-ENGLISH LEARNERS ENGLISH LEARNERS Charter School shall identify potential English Learners (ELs) in a timely manner in accordance with all applicable legal requirements.
-Charter School must provide all English Learners with an effective English language acquisition program that also affords meaningful and equitable access to Charter School's academic core curriculum.
+Charter School shall identify potential English Learners in a timely manner in accordance with all applicable legal requirements.
+Charter School must provide all English Learners with an effective English language acquisition program that also affords meaningful and equitable access to Charter School's core academic curriculum.
 Instructional plans for English Learners must be (1) based on sound educational theory; (2) adequately supported with trained teachers and appropriate materials and resources; and (3) periodically evaluated to make sure the program is successful and modified when the program is not successful.

-On an annual basis (on or about October 1), Charter School shall submit a certification to the LAUSD Charter Schools Division (CSD) that certifies that Charter School has adopted and is implementing either the LAUSD English Learner Master Plan or Charter School's own English Learner Master Plan.
-If Charter School chooses to implement its own EL plan, the plan shall include, but is not limited to, the following: How English Learners' needs will be identified What services will be offered How, where, and by whom the services will be provided How Charter School will evaluate its EL program each year, and how the results of this evaluation will be used to improve the program, including the provision of EL services
+On an annual basis, upon request, Charter School shall submit a certification to the LAUSD Charter Schools Division (CSD) that certifies that Charter School has adopted and is implementing either the LAUSD English Learner Master Plan or Charter School's own English Learner (EL) Master Plan.
+If Charter School chooses to implement its own EL Master Plan, the plan shall provide a detailed description of Charter School's EL program, and shall address the following:

+- How Charter School's EL Master Plan provides all of its English Learners, including but not limited to Long Term English Learners (LTELs) with an effective English language acquisition program as well as meaningful and equitable access to Charter School's core academic curriculum - How English Learners' specific needs will be identified - What services will be offered - How, where, and by whom the services will be provided - How Charter School will evaluate its EL program each year, and how the results of this evaluation will be used to improve the program, including the provision of EL services